Methodology

 • Estimate of those eligible for the 30-hour entitlement

-First, the schools and early years census data is used to identify the proportion of 4-year-olds attending reception classes.
-Funding for the 30-hour entitlement stops when children start in reception class (or reach compulsory school age, if later), so these figures are subtracted from the population projections.
+First, the school census data was used to identify the number of 3 and 4-year-olds attending reception classes.
+Funding for the 30-hour entitlement stops when children start in reception class (or reach compulsory school age, if later), so these figures were subtracted from the population projections.

 • Data cleaning exercise of provider types

 The 2020 estimate (taken in November 2019) of eligible 2-year-olds in Suffolk was approximately 600 fewer than the correct figure.
 After investigation, this was shown to be due to an error with the DWP lists locally where postcodes had not correctly matched.
-Therefore, the take-up rate amongst eligible 2-year-olds is not comparable for 2020.
+Therefore, the take-up rate amongst eligible 2-year-olds in Suffolk is not comparable for 2020 and is therefore suppressed.

 Once the 2021 early years census closed, Thurrock local authority made DfE aware that the data they submitted was incorrect and was an undercount of the true numbers.
 2-year-olds in PVIs had been under-reported by approximately a third, and 3 and 4-year-olds in PVIs had been under-reported by approximately a fifth.
 This does not impact national take-up rates.
 Thurrock’s data is therefore suppressed due to the reported inaccuracy, but national and regional totals include the original submitted data.